If you think you are too small to be effective, you have never been in bed with a mosquito.

 📌 Think about who you need to influence and how they might best be impressed and influenced – communicate to be understood.
-How might the other person or people prefer to received information, what sort of information does the people or people need to make the decision.
+How might the other person or people prefer to receive information, what sort of information do the people need to make a decision.
 Consider how to present that information …

 📌 You don’t need to have a specific title, experience, qualifications to make an impact!